 Accepting responsibility is a wonderfully liberating experience.
-It puts us in the driver’s seat of our own life.
-That means that we are in control, and we can change direction anytime we want to.
+It puts you in the driver’s seat of our own life.
+That means that you are in control, not the circumstances.
 It is one of the most empowering things you can do for yourself.

-2) Use leverage!
+2) Use leverage.
 Leverage means that you exert the greatest amount of control with the least amount of effort.
-The time to do this is during the first few moments when you are faced with a new challenge.
+The time to do this is during the first few moments whenever you are faced with new challenges.
 Once you start down a negative road, it is much more difficult to reverse your course.
 If you control your first step, you start out in the right direction, and it is much easier to maintain that direction.

 This is true in all aspects of our lives.
 If you are a cookie monster (like me) and you’re trying to exercise control over your cravings, where is the best place to do that?
 If you said, “at the store,” then you are absolutely right.
 If you don’t bring the cookies home, you won’t be tempted to eat them.
 If you don’t take them off the shelf and put them in your cart, you won’t be tempted to buy them.
 So, the simple act of leaving them on the shelf gives you the greatest leverage for controlling your cravings.

 In the same way, weighing a situation before we respond to it gives us the greatest leverage in determining the outcome.
-In other words, leave the negative response on the shelf.
+In other words, when challenges come up leave the negative response on the shelf.

 3) Turn it into a game.
 When we take life too seriously, it’s easy to overreact to situations.
 Why not turn it into a game instead?
 If you tend to react negatively to challenges, try imitating somebody who always reacts positively.
 Make a game out of it, put yourself in character, play the role until you establish a new response pattern.

 Role-playing makes it much easier to break ingrained habits then trying to tackle them head-on.
 It also makes the whole process more fun.
 You might feel self-conscious imitating somebody else, but trust me, no one will notice.
-What they will notice is how you respond positively to challenging situations.
+What they will notice is how you respond positively to the challenges you face.
 In return, they will respond to you in a positive way, and everybody feels better.

 Look, you are surrounded by opportunities!

-Now you have three powerful ways to control your initial response to challenging situations.
+Now you have three powerful ways to control your initial response to challenges and unplanned situations.
 Like most of the life skills I write about, these are simple steps that can help you to quickly transform the quality of your life.
-If you are interested in a step-by-step program for producing unprecedented personal growth, have a look at TRUE SELF.
+If you are interested in a step-by-step program for producing unprecedented personal growth, have a look at Find Your TRUE SELF.